 There’s nothing wrong with enjoying a little luxury as long as it fits in your budget.
 However, when you pile up a bunch of stuff and go neck-deep into debt to buy it all just to impress your neighbor (in person or on Instagram), you don’t even really own your stuff—it owns you.
 The debt takes over and steals all your income, and you suddenly become a servant to the things you thought would make you happy.

 I don’t want you to form decisions out of comparing yourself to others.
-So, if you’re ready to put the blinders on, learn how to stop comparing yourself to everyone else, and focus on your life, I want to show you how.
+So, if you’re ready to get your mindset right, learn how to stop comparing yourself to everyone else, and focus on your life, I want to show you how.

 8 Practical Ways to Stop Comparing Yourself to Others